anastasiiapirogova/screenlite/README.md

 Screenlite is simple to set up and deploy.
 You can quickly configure and get it running with minimal effort.

 [Deployment docs link]

-## Need help?
-Join our Discord community for quick support, connect with other users, and share ideas.

-[Discord invite link]